tollbit/node-sdk/README.md

 ## Tollbit Among the Ecosystem

 Tollbit is intentionally built to improve, not compete with the existing ecosystem.
-Tollbit as the closest layer to the web service, while other frameworks specify how agents interact and communicate with that layer.
+Tollbit is the closest layer to the web service.
+Other frameworks specify how agents interact and communicate with that layer.

 - **Model Context Protocol (MCP)**: All Tollbit services are MCP-compatible, making them plug-and-play with Anthropic's models.
 Tollbit is the "what", and MCP is the "how" for agents making requests on the web.
 - **OpenAPI**: Works alongside API specifications while adding agent-specific authentication and monetization